Jiazhen980326/solar-panel-detection/README.md

 ## Usage instruction

+### 1. Local post request on flask app

 ```bash
 python app.py

 curl -X POST -F "file=@/Users/yusali/dev/solar-panel-detection/data/Dusty/Dust (18).jpg" http://127.0.0.1:5001/predict_file
 ```

+### 2. AML Local Docker Deployment

+Follow ./notebooks/azure_ml_v2.ipynb Local deployment section.

+make sure to Turn on the local = True parameter. `ml_client.online_endpoints.begin_create_or_update(endpoint, local=True)`

+### 3. Deploy to AML online deployment

+Follow ./notebooks/azure_ml_v2.ipynb Online deployment section.

 ## Note

 1. Apple chip acceleration:
 The latest Python supported tensorflow-metal is python==3.11. [ref](https://discuss.tensorflow.org/t/tensorflow-on-apple-m2/14804/3)

+2. There should be multiple ways to pass an image to online inference endpoint.

+    TODO: Though only the base64 encode worked in my case, this needs further investigation.

+> * Multipart Form Data: Ideal for web applications where users upload images through a form.
+> * Base64 Encoded String: Useful when integrating with JSON-based APIs, where sending files is not convenient.
+> * Image URL: Convenient when images are hosted online and accessible via URLs.
+> * Raw Binary Data: Suitable for applications where images are sent as raw binary streams, such as in some IoT use cases.